Healthdirect Free Australian health advice you can count on.

 Are there side effects or risks associated with anaemia medicine?

-Some people report feeling nausea, diarrhoea, constipation or stomach pain after taking oral medicine.
 You might not have any side effects at all, or they may get better over time as your body gets used to the medicine.
-If you do experience side effects, your doctor might suggest a lower dose, taking them less often or taking them at night.
+If you experience side effects, your doctor might suggest a lower dose, taking the medicine less often or taking them at night.

 If you are pregnant, taking oral medicines to treat iron-deficiency anaemia may worsen nausea and vomiting.
-Talk to your doctor, midwife or pharmacist about options for trying a different medicine for anaemia.
+If you experience this, talk to your doctor, midwife or pharmacist about other options.

 How should I take anaemia medicines?